Lesson Helpful Hints

 - Sunscreen above SPF 15

 - GOGGLES ARE REQUIRED.
 We recommend goggles on windy or snowy days or sunglasses on a sunny day.

 CHAIRLIFT USE IN SKI SCHOOL LESSONS

-- Children may ride the chairlift alone, together, or without an adult in a program based on instructor.
+- Children may ride the chairlift with an adult, another child, or alone, based on instructor recommendation.